 Our Top Pick: Sea-Doo’s Spark Trixx

-What we like about this model is its compact and lightweight design that makes it easy to tow and store when not in use.
-Although its hull is smaller than others, its Rotax engine packs a 900 ACE with 90 horsepower that will allow its rider to do spins and wheelies without much effort.
+What we like about this model is the compact and lightweight design that makes it easy to tow and store when not in use.
+Although its hull is smaller than others, its Rotax engine packs 900 ACE with 90 horsepower that will allow its rider to do spins and wheelies without much effort.

 This category is the higher level of rec-lite and is the most famous in the market because of its price range.
 Personal watercraft in the recreation category are more stable and don’t tip in the water.
 They also have more seating capacity and storage space; however, they’re less powerful if we compare them to tow-sports models.